prividentity/PrivateIdentity-Oldd/HOME.md

 ### `No Discrimination`<br>
 ![Image of No Discrimination](https://github.com/openinfer/PrivateIdentity/blob/master/images/No%20Discrim%201.png)<br>
 It took hundreds of experiments and three years to overcome algorithmic bias.
-We first found a modicum of success moving images into the infrared spectrum.
-Next, we experimented with homogenized lighting and found our solution in the [HSL spectrum](https://en.wikipedia.org/wiki/HSL_and_HSV).
-HSL filters are useful for removing light absorption, skin contour and skin color as distractors.
-Our solution uses hundreds of HSL algorithms during training, prediction, and enrollment (patent pending).
+At first, we achieved a modicum of success by moving images into the infrared spectrum to remove light absorption, skin contour and skin color as distractors.
+A promising journal article from Microsoft Research then led us to try homogenized lighting.
+We found spectacular results in the [HSL](https://en.wikipedia.org/wiki/HSL_and_HSV) spectrum.
+Today, our solution uses hundreds of HSL algorithms during training and enrollment and two HSL filters (HSL1 and HSL2) during prediction (patent pending).

-Interestingly, we found moving images into the HSL space did not improve accuracy for Asian faces.
+Interestingly, moving images into the HSL space did not improve accuracy for Asian faces.
 We resolved this bias by ethnically balancing our training set with 2K classes from Asian-Celeb.

 Our [Face Recognition DNN](https://github.com/openinfer/PrivateIdentity/wiki#facial-recognition) is now 99.9% accurate (absolute accuracy).
 In a [June 2020 evaluation](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN) using 8M images, the face recognition DNN failed to recognize six images.
-Inspection of the [six images](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN#threshold-analysis) found that each was too blurry for recognition.
+Visual inspection of the [six images](https://github.com/openinfer/PrivateIdentity/wiki/EVALUATION-METRICS-FOR-FACE-RECOGNITION-DNN#threshold-analysis) found that each was too blurry for recognition.

 The face recognition DNN is pre-trained using an ethnically balanced dataset of 50M images (8000 classes) from both Oxford VGGFace2 and Asian-Celeb.
 The classes in the training dataset are ethnically distributed as follows: 60% Caucasian, 30% Asian, 5% Black and 5% Indian.
+We are actively working to increase Black and Indian representation.
 <br><br>

 ### `Facial Recognition`